FBRDNLMS/NLMSvariants/bin/README.md

 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/CPP_NLMS.png  "ANSI_C/C++ bin with loaded picture")

 The Output contains the default parameters for window size, color channel, seed for randomization, randomly generated weights and outcome of the nlms functions.
+Default parameters can be seen in the following picture.
 Parameters can be changed.
+They've got a default value, as long as you don't change them.
 Please use `$ CPP_NLMS -h` so you can see an overview of the given parameters.

 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/args.png "ANSI_C/C++ bin, overview of args")